-As spring comes into full bloom with the approach of May, people are flocking outside to run, jump, play… and get injured.
+As spring begins to creep up on us, people flock outside to run, jump, play… and get injured.
 Such is life!
 So now is the perfect time to discuss the most common varieties of common exercise-induced injuries: the sprain and its sibling the strain.
 When you pull a muscle or roll your ankle, it’s likely that you have sprained or strained something.

 The broad definition of this painful condition is that you have stretched or torn a ligament (sprain) or a muscle or tendon (strain) without the joint popping out and becoming dislocated.
 Any time that something pulls or pushes on tissue with more force than it can resist, a sprain or strain is likely to occur.

 Once a force is exerted on tissue and something tears, Qi and blood rush in to clear away the damaged tissues and bring nutrients in for the process of repair.

 As this process gets under way, the area swells and will often become red, hot and painful.
 If the injury is severe enough, the joint may become too tender and swollen to bear weight or to use.
 Over a few days or weeks, the intensity of the repair process will decline, and so the swelling and pain will subside gradually until all is well again.
 This is the ideal circumstance, in which very little intervention from the outside is needed.